makeandship/acf-elasticsearch/README.md

 - `acf_elasticsearch/pre_create_mappings' - update the content of mappings applied to a newly created elasticsearch index
 - `acf_elasticsearch/prepare_query' - update the contents of an search query before it is run against elasticsearch
 - `acf_elasticsearch/searcher_query' - update the contents of an elastica query before it is run against elasticsearch
-- `acf*elasticsearch/searcher\_\_search*' - update the contents of an elastica search before it is run against elasticsearch
+- `acf_elasticsearch/searcher_search' - update the contents of an elastica search before it is run against elasticsearch
+- `acf_elasticsearch/index_shards' - update the number of shards for the index
+- `acf_elasticsearch/index_replicas' - update the number of replicas for the index